Texas Federation of Music Clubs

 Section 4.
 Quorum.
 Four members of the Executive Committee shall be considered a quorum.

 Section 5.
 Business needing immediate attention which does not warrant a called meeting of the Executive Committee may be transacted by correspondence, telephone or electronic transmission.

 ARTICLE VII—Board of Directors

 Section 2.
-The Board of Directors shall meet in regular session at the annual convention and the fall board meeting at such time and place as may be determined by the President and Executive Committee.
+Meetings.
+The Board of Directors shall meet in regular session prior to the annual convention.
+The President and Executive Committee may call additional board meetings when needed.
+Board meetings may be held electronically.
 Fifteen members shall constitute a quorum.

 Board meetings shall be open for informal sessions and closed for designated business sessions.